tdauth/dmdf/README.md

 | Earth Prison  | Elemental Mage | Standard      | 'A01H'        | `ancestralspirit`  | Basic stun spell.  |

 TODO Complete the table based on the German sheet [Zauber](doc/Planung/Spielinhalt/Klassen/Zauber.ods) and all current object data.

+### Quests <a name="core_systems_quests"></a>
+There is two different types of quests in this modification:
+* Shared Quests - Must be solved together by all players.
+* Character Quests - Can be solved once by each player.

+The struct [AQuest](./src/ASL/Systems/Character/Struct%20Quest.j) can be used to implement quests.
+Derive a new struct from it to create your custom quest.
+Then implement either the module [CharacterQuest](./src/Quests/Module%20Character%20Quest.j) or [SharedQuest](./src/Quests/Module%20Quest.j) at the end of the struct to define the quest type.

 ## Creating a new Map <a name="creating_a_new_map"></a>